jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3-35 Example of Compositional Skills qna file.md

 task_description: 'Teach the model how to rhyme.'
 created_by: juliadenham
 seed_examples:
-  - question: What are 5 words that rhyme with horn?
+  question: What are 5 words that rhyme with horn?
   answer: warn, torn, born, thorn, and corn.
-  - question: What are 5 words that rhyme with cat?
+  question: What are 5 words that rhyme with cat?
   answer: bat, gnat, rat, vat, and mat.
-  - question: What are 5 words that rhyme with poor?
+  question: What are 5 words that rhyme with poor?
   answer: door, shore, core, bore, and tore.
-  - question: What are 5 words that rhyme with bank?
+  question: What are 5 words that rhyme with bank?
   answer: tank, rank, prank, sank, and drank.
-  - question: What are 5 words that rhyme with bake?
+  question: What are 5 words that rhyme with bake?
   answer: wake, lake, steak, make, and quake.

 ---

 ## Grounded compositional skill: YAML example

 version: 2
-task_description: |
-    This skill provides the ability to read a markdown-formatted table.
+task_description:This skill provides the ability to read a markdown-formatted table.
 created_by: mairin # Use your GitHub username; only one creator supported
 seed_examples:
-  - context: |
+context: |
       | **Breed**      | **Size**     | **Barking** | **Energy** |
       |----------------|--------------|-------------|------------|
       | Afghan Hound   | 25-27 in     | 3/5         | 4/5        |